charlieCollins/android-httpserver/README.md

 (At the time this was written I looked at many small Java HTTP servers but none quite fit the bill, either due to size and dependencies, or just craziness with usage, or bugs/errors on Android, hence the existence of this.)

-Created as a plain Java project (with Android jar for stubs) so that plain JVM dev/testing can be done on non-androidy parts.
+Created as a plain Java project (with Android jar for stubs) so that standard JVM dev/testing can be done everywhere possible (server contains no Android dependencies, just Service wrapper).

 Logging